sparesparrow/mcp-prompts/README.md

 **Q: Where can I find more help or report issues?**
 A: Check the [User Guides](./USER_GUIDE.md), [docs/](./docs/) directory, or open an issue on [GitHub](https://github.com/sparesparrow/mcp-prompts/issues).

+**Q: What does an error response from the API look like?**
+A: All HTTP API errors are returned in a standardized JSON format with clear error codes and messages.
+See [docs/04-api-reference.md](./docs/04-api-reference.md#error-handling-and-response-format) for details and examples.

 ---